 Biochemists, biophysicists, molecular biologists, microbiologists, and cell biologists.

-"The Advances in Protein Chemistry series has been a major factor in the education of protein chemists."--JOURNAL OF THE AMERICAN CHEMICAL SOCIETY
+@qu:"The authority, originality, and editing of the reviews are first class." @source:--NATURE @qu:"The Advances in Protein Chemistry series has been a major factor in the education of protein chemists." @source:--JOURNAL OF THE AMERICAN CHEMICAL SOCIETY